 Buried at Syracuse War Cemetery on Sicily. |

-John English was born at 228 Marlborough Road and lived there his whole life, until he joined the army during the Second World War.
-Like his father and younger brother Norman, he worked for a printing firm.
+John English was born at 228 Marlborough Road and lived there until he joined the army during the Second World War.
+Like his father John and younger brother Norman he worked in the printing industry.
 As a member of the 1st Battalion of the Hampshire Regiment he took part in the ultimately successful invasion of Sicily, but lost his life doing so.

 |